The Friendly Giant

 The Friendly Giant is a children's television program that aired on CBC Television from September 30, 1958, through to March 1985.
-It featured three main characters: a giant named Friendly (played by Bob Homme), who lived in a huge castle, along with his puppet animal friends Rusty (a rooster who played a harp, guitar, and accordion and lived in a book bag hung by the castle window), and Jerome (a giraffe who was tawny with purple spots and poked his head in the window).
-The two principal puppets of the CBC version of the show were manipulated and voiced by Rod Coneybeare.
-Originally in Wisconsin, they were manipulated and voiced by Ken Ohst.
+It features three main characters: a 100-foot giant named Friendly who lives in a castle, along with his puppet animal friends Rusty (a rooster who plays a harp, guitar, and accordion, and lives in a bookbag by the castle window), and Jerome (a tawny giraffe with purple spots who pokes his head in the window).
+The two principal puppets of the CBC version of the show are manipulated and voiced by Rod Coneybeare.
+Originally in Wisconsin, they are manipulated and voiced by Ken Ohst.

 Beginnings

 The program started in 1953 on Madison, Wisconsin, radio station WHA, a station owned by the University of Wisconsin–Madison.
 Shortly thereafter, the show was moved to its sister television station, WHA-TV when it went on the air in 1954.
 Kinescopes of these shows were distributed to a few other non-commercial stations, and some of them made it to the Canadian Broadcasting Corporation in Toronto, Ontario.
 At the invitation of Fred Rainsberry, the head of Children's Television at the CBC, in 1958, Bob Homme moved the show to Canada, where it became a staple show for several generations of young viewers.
 In the United States, National Educational Television carried both WHA and CBC versions from 1953 until 1970, when NET ceded the network to the Public Broadcasting Service (PBS).

 The Friendly Giant was produced by Daniel McCarthy, who would later become the head of children's programming at the CBC.